erik73/addon-mail/mail/DOCS.md

 smtp: port 25, 465 and 587
 imap(s): 993
+pop3(s): 995 (Not enabled by default)
 managesieve: 4190
 (ManageSieve enables users to create their own Sieve scripts with a mail client that supports the Sieve protocol)

 Is is possible to change these in the Network section of the configuration.
+To enable pop3s the port has to be activated in the network section.

 A note on port 465: While it was once the standard for secure SMTP submissions, it has been superseded by port 587.
 Although port 465 is still supported by some